17. File IO

 Think of rows and columns of data, like in a spreadsheet

-CSV files are stored in plain text, but values are seperated with commas
+CSV files are stored in plain text, but values are separated with commas

 You may come across CSV files that use tabs or spaces to separate data